-The guide for the season calculation that must be in the calculation of farmers, this concern makes the determining factor that becomes the farmer's income [Mangsa pathokan itung-itungan sing kudu ana ing itungan petani, pentelengan iki dadiake faktor penentu sing dadi khasile petani[Sukardi, 04 Maret 2022].
-This statement is in line with the presence of pranatamangsa concept as stated by Wahyudi (2012), Fidiyani & Kamal (2012) and Gustaman (2020) as a regulation of the planting season for climate activity an agricultural calendar in Java.
-Pranatamangsa was further explained by Sindhunata (2011) as a working guideline for farmers who can be accounted for bioclimatological, not heresy.
+The guide for the season calculation that must be in the calculation of farmers, this concern makes the determining factor that becomes the farmer's income [Mangsa pathokan itung-itungan sing kudu ana ing itungan petani, pentelengan iki dadiake faktor penentu sing dadi khasile petani[Sukardi, 04 March 2022].

+This statement is consistent with the presence of the pranatamangsa concept, as stated by Wahyudi (2012), Fidiyani and Kamal (2012), and Gustaman (2020), as a regulation of the planting season for climate activity in an agricultural calendar in Java.
+Pranatamangsa is further explained by Sindhunata (2011) as a working guideline for farmers that can be considered bioclimatological, not heresy.
 It is compatible with Antok stated that:

-Indeed. the season...which sir mean is often called pranatamangsa in the season markers.
-This sign is based on astronomical and meteorological aspects that are believed by the their agricultural activities...yes...what's Javanese called...yes...rendeng season...the third...this has been calculated in the farmer's self... yes, like the Javanese calendar, there are pon, wage, rejeb...the determinants...e...e... season markers are the basis for planting or it's time to plant to harvest.
+Indeed, the season...which sir mean is often called pranatamangsa in the season markers.
+This sign is based on astronomical and meteorological aspects that are believed by the Javanese in their agricultural activities...yes...what's it called...yes...rain season...the third...this has been calculated in the farmer's self... yes, like the Javanese calendar, there are pon, wage, rejeb...the determinants...e...e... season markers are the basis for planting or it's time to plant to harvest.
 [Memang musim...yang mas maksud sering dinamakan pranatamangsa pada penanda musim.
 Penada ini didasarkan pada aspek astronomis dan meteorologis yang dinyakinan oleh orang Jawa dalam aktivitas pertaniannya..ya...ada namanya apa...ya...musim rendeng...ketiga...ini sudah dihitung dalam diri petani...ya seperti kalender Jawa ada pon, wage, rejeb...penentu...e..e..penanda musim inilah yang menjadi dasar tanam atau wayahe tandur supaya panen.]

 The statement above forms the basis for including the growing season calculation in maintaining the availability of costing arrangements.
-Seasonal calendar makes one unit in the calculations that have been arranged by farmers.
-Cost setting needed to make perfection in the suitability between farmer records and expected results, so there is no adaptation error cost setting because farmer decision makers use information that is in accordance with the previous planting season.
-This is in line with stated by Barokah et.al (2014), Agyemang et.al (2018), Andreev (2019), Suarsa et.al (2021) and Badu et.al (2021) that farmers have their own calculations in the planting process.
-This process makes the arrangement of all costs that can be provided as a condition for the business running to be carried out.
-Therefore, based on the description, it can be formulated to calculate the farmers' costs arrangement with season to make one unit as follows:
+The seasonal calendar makes one unit in the calculations arranged by farmers.
+Cost setting is needed to make perfection in the suitability between farmer records and expected results, so there is no adaptation error cost setting because farmer decision-makers use information in accordance with the previous planting season.
+It agrees with what was stated by Barokah et al. (2014), Agyemang et al. (2018), Andreev (2019), Suarsa et al. (2021), and Badu et al. (2021) that farmers have their calculations in the planting process.
+This process arranges all costs that can be provided as a condition for the business running.
+Therefore, based on the description, it can be formulated to calculate the farmers' costs arrangement with the season to make one unit as follows:

-$$FER > FTc + S$$
+$FER > FTc + S \dots (1)$